The heavyweight crane has arrived

 Work to close up the north face of the Poloidal Field Coils Winding Facility can begin ....
 The last piece of the "building puzzle" arrived this week in the shape of two forty-metre steel beams.
 These beams, which make up the second of the facility's overhead travelling cranes, were installed directly on the waiting rails inside the facility on Tuesday, 4 October.

 Travelling crane number two will have twice the lifting capacity of its sister crane

-The fully configured heavyweight crane will weigh approximately 180 tons.
-The steel beams (43 and 48 tons) are now in place and the 48-ton trolley suspended between them.
-Later this month, components for the 39-ton spreader beam will arrive on site later for assembly on the ground and subsequent installation overhead.
+The fully configured heavyweight crane will weigh approximately 180 tonnes.
+The steel beams (43 and 48 tonnes respectively) are now in place and the 48-tonne trolley suspended between them.
+Later this month, components for the 39-tonne spreader beam will arrive on site later for assembly on the ground and subsequent installation overhead.

 Photo courtesy: Engage/AP

 return to the latest published articles